12 Types of Due Diligence In Business

 FAQ

-What are the three 3 types of diligence?
+What are the main types of due diligence?

-While there are as many as 10 different types of due diligence in M&A, they generally fall into three broad categories:
+While there are as many as 12 different types of due diligence in business, they generally fall into three broad categories:

 • legal due diligence.